Consulate General of Canada in Hong Kong and Macao

 The history of Canadian diplomatic missions in the territory began in 1923 when a Canadian Immigration office was established in Hong Kong.
 In 1929, Trade Commissioner Paul Sykes opened the Canadian Trade Commission.
 At the start of World War II (1941), the office was closed, but it reopened in 1946.

 The present Consul General is Rachael Bedlington.

 The counterpart Hong Kong representation in Canada is the Hong Kong Economic and Trade Office in Toronto.

+Canadian Trade Offices 1936-1980s

+Trade and immigration offices operated out Trade Commission offices from 1930 to 1980: